Spacetime dynamics of spinning particles - exact electromagnetic analogies: Conclusion

-The exact analogies are suited instead for a comparison between the interactions: as it amounts to compare mathematical objects that play analogous dynamical roles in both theories.
-Such comparison unveils suggestive similarities, useful in terms of the intuition they provide.
-But, and especially in the case of the tidal tensor formalism, it is actually through the differences it makes transparent that it proves illuminating.
-The differences between the tensorial structure of the gravitational and electromagnetic tidal tensors are related to fundamental differences between the interactions, namely the phenomenon of electromagnetic induction, and the way \emph{it manifests itself in the electromagnetic tidal forces and torques}, which has no analogue in gravity.
-The results in Sec.~\ref{sub:Time-Components}, concerning the time components of the force, and in Sec.~\ref{sec:Beyond-pole-dipole}, concerning the torque exerted on the spinning particle, are manifestations of the absence of a gravitational counterpart to the antisymmetric part of $E_{\alpha\beta}$ (or, equivalently, to the projection of $B_{\alpha\beta}$ along $U^{\alpha}$); $E_{[\alpha\beta]}$ encodes the Maxwell-Faraday law $\nabla\times\vec{E}=-\partial\vec{B}/\partial t$; the gravito-electric tidal tensor by contrast is symmetric: $\mathbb{E}_{[\alpha\beta]}=0$, translating in an absence of analogous induction effects in the \emph{physical} gravitational forces and torques.
+The analogies are instead suited for a comparison between the two interactions, as this amounts to comparing mathematical objects that play analogous dynamical roles in both theories.
+It is the main point of this work that one can learn a lot (about \emph{both} of them) from such a comparison.
+The differences in the structure of the gravitational and electromagnetic tidal tensors encode fundamental differences in the interactions, namely the phenomenon of electromagnetic induction, and the way \emph{it manifests itself in the electromagnetic tidal forces and torques}, which has no analogue in gravity.
+We have seen in Sec.~\ref{sub:Symmetries} that $B_{\alpha\beta}$ has an antisymmetric part, reading, in vacuum, $2B_{[\alpha\beta]}=\star F_{\alpha\beta;\gamma}U^{\gamma}$.
+This equation (which encodes the Maxwell equation $\nabla\times\vec{B}=\partial\vec{E}/\partial t$) tells us that whenever the field varies along the particle's worldline (e.g.~when it moves in a non-uniform electric field), $B_{[\alpha\beta]}\ne0$, hence $B_{\alpha\beta}$ is non-vanishing, and so a force $F_{{\rm EM}}^{\alpha}=B_{\beta}^{\ \alpha}\mu^{\beta}\ne0$ is exerted on the magnetic dipole (except for some special orientations of $\vec{\mu}$).
+Such induction effect has no counterpart in gravity, since, in vacuum, $\mathbb{H}_{\alpha\beta}$ is always symmetric; indeed, it is possible for particles moving in a (non-uniform) gravitational field to measure $\mathbb{H}_{\alpha\beta}=0$, so that no force is exerted on them, $F_{{\rm G}}^{\alpha}=-\mathbb{H}_{\beta}^{\ \alpha}S^{\beta}=0$.
+This leads to the existence of geodesic motions for spinning particles, as exemplified in Secs.~\ref{sub:Radial-Schwa} and \ref{sub:EquatorialKerr} by radial geodesics in Schwarzschild spacetimes, and circular geodesics in Kerr-dS.
+Reinforcing the insight of the analogy, the velocity fields for which $\mathbb{H}_{\alpha\beta}=0$ mirror the ones where, in the electromagnetic analogue, $B_{\alpha\beta}$ reduces to its antisymmetric part.

-{}{}And the results in Secs. \ref{sub:Radial-Schwa} and \ref{sub:EquatorialKerr}, showing that in a non-homogeneous gravitational field there are moving observers for which $\mathbb{H}_{\alpha\beta}=0$, so that gyroscopes can actually move along radial or circular geodesics (in Schwarzschild and Kerr-dS spacetimes, respectively), manifest that there is no gravitational analogue to Maxwell Eq.~$\nabla\times\vec{B}=\partial\vec{E}/\partial t$; as in the electromagnetic systems, due to this law (more precisely, in covariant form $2B_{[\alpha\beta]}=\star F_{\alpha\beta;\gamma}U^{\gamma}$), $B_{\alpha\beta}$ is non-vanishing whenever the dipole {}``sees'' a varying field (as is the case when the particle moves in a non-homogeneous field), and therefore (except for some special orientations of $\vec{\mu}$) an electromagnetic force $F_{{\rm EM}}^{\alpha}\ne0$ is exerted on it.